beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 for years.)

-Then from left field, upstart computer science student Linus Torvalds ("LEE-nus") of Finland decided he wanted to run two processes at once on his brand new 386 PC and started hacking on that.
+Then from left field, upstart computer science student Linus Torvalds ("LEE-nus", roughly) of Finland decided he wanted to run two processes at once on his brand new 386 PC and started hacking on that.
 After declaring, upon initial release of his tiny OS, that it would never amount to anything big, it grew into the most installed OS in the known Universe[^f6ea].

 [^f6ea]: I know I'm going to catch some flak for that, but I'm going to
     throw the Android OS in as a Linux variant.
-Android has 46% of the global market share according to Wikipedia in 2025.
+Android alone has 46% of the global market share according to Wikipedia in 2025.

 Now, Linux came out of nothing—it's not based on Unix or BSD code.
 But it is still a Unix variant.
 That is, if you're used to using a shell on